 User Agent Definition

-Receivers shall implement an HTML5 User Agent that complies with all normative requirements in the W3C HTML5 Specification [30].
+Receivers shall implement an HTML5 User Agent that complies with all normative requirements specified in the CTA Web Media API Snapshot (CTA-5000) [7].
 In addition, the features described in the following sections shall be supported.

 HTTP Protocols